graphcore/examples/applications/popart/resnet/README.md

 # Graphcore

-## ResNet Training
+## ResNet and ResNeXt Training

-This directory contains the code to run ResNet training end-to-end.
+This directory contains the code to run ResNet and ResNeXt training end-to-end.

+You can train ResNets of all sizes, or a ResNeXt with 50 layers.
+To train a ResNext50 as opposed to a ResNet 50, pass in `x50` to the `--size` argument.

 ### File structure